warriorstar-orion/Paradise/COOKING_REWORK_TODO.md

 Pass sliceable food quality onto slices
-Pass sliceable grown food potency onto slices in some proportion Find when applying a flat debuff across meal should apply
+Pass sliceable grown food potency onto slices in some proportion Find when applying a flat debuff across meal should apply Fix burning hands on stove to be localized to hand